Rehabilitation & Rewilding of Rhino Orphans

 One rhino orphan’s remarkable journey

-The relentless poaching of rhino continues to escalate across the continent as organised crime syndicates keep changing and intensifying their tactics.
+The Greater Kruger National Park region in South Africa is currently at the epicentre of the rampant and relentless scourge of poaching. as organised crime syndicates keep changing and intensifying their tactics.
 Singita and various conservation partners have been actively involved in rhino conservation and protection for the past 30 years, and in supporting the Singita Lowveld Trust (SLT), we remain steadfast to ensure the survival of the species.

 Regional efforts include re-introductions, translocations, rewilding across the region, and more.